Coaching Resources

 Nordic Ski Lab

-You’ll find hundreds of videos, including step by step beginner ski lessons, skate and classic skiing drills, discussions of race techniques, and slow motion demos by World Cup and Olympic athletes.
-There’s also a private members forum, where skiers and coaches from around the world connect with and support one another.
+You’ll find hundreds of videos, including step by step beginner ski lessons, skate and classic ski drills, racing tips and slow motion demos by World Cup and Olympic athletes.
+There’s also a unique online Training Club and a private forum where skiers and coaches from around the world support one another.

-In addition to the member-only content, the website has free content, especially for coaching children and for dryland training.
-Check out these free video collections:
+In addition to the member-only content, the website has free content including extensive dryland training resources.
+Check out these free videos:

-Nordic Ski Lab – 3 Week Free Membership Special!
+Nordic Ski Lab – Free 2 Week Access Pass

-Thanks to Nordiq Alberta’s partnership wth Nordic Ski Lab, you can enjoy a free 3 week membership to Nordic Ski Lab.
+You can enjoy a free 2 week membership to Nordic Ski Lab.
 No obligation or credit card required.
 Terms apply.*

 What’s Included?

-Sign Up for a Free 3 Week Membership!
+Sign Up for a Free 2 Week Access Pass!

 Ski Playground